Industrial Advisory Board

 Dr. Furrer served as the President of ASM International, the materials information society, from 2018-2019.
 He received his Bachelor’s and Master’s degrees in Metallurgical Engineering from the University of Wisconsin-Madison and a Doctorate of Engineering from the Universität Ulm, Ulm Germany.

-Mrs. Christine Furstoss leads more than 600 researchers and team members across North America, Europe, and Asia.
-Mrs. Furstoss works with GE leadership as well as strategic partners to create and implement strategies for growth and innovation in critical manufacturing and material processes.
-She joined the GE Materials and Processes Engineering team in 1989 after graduating from Rensselaer Polytechnic University with both Bachelor’s and Master’s degree in Materials Engineering.
-Since then, she has worked in a number of GE business units including GE Water and Power.
+During her 30 year tenure at General Electric, Mrs. Christine Furstoss worked in many different business units, including GE Materials and Processes Engineering, GE Water and GE Power.
+She was responsible for implementing strategies for growth and innovation in critical manufacturing and material processes.
 In 2014, Mrs. Furstoss was selected by the US Secretary of Commerce to serve on the National Advisory Council on Innovation and Entrepreneurship.
-Additionally, she spearheads GE’s participation in the National Network of Manufacturing Innovation and co-led the Women’s Network Women and Technology group.
-She is also active in GE’s Affinity Networks and works to promote STEM education in local school districts.
+Additionally, she spearheaded GE’s participation in the National Network of Manufacturing Innovation and co-led the Women’s Network’s Women & Technology group.
+She was also active in GE’s Affinity Networks and worked to promote STEM education in local school districts.

 Vice President and Manager of Research, FM Global